-Here the main tourist attractions in Meknes:
+The main tourist attractions in Meknes:

 It is impossible to miss walking through the traffic-free narrow streets of the old Medina.
-It offers the gates, mosques and buildings of the 17the century.
+It offers the gates, mosques and buildings of the 17th century.
 Moreover, you will enjoy the ancient ambience.
-And everything from spices, clothes and monuments that reflect the Islamic architecture. let yourself go back to the 17th century in this maze of the old Medina.
+And everything from spices, clothes and monuments that reflect Islamic architecture. let yourself go back to the 17th century in this maze of the old Medina.
 It is one of the tourist attractions in Meknes that you should not miss.

 El- Hedim Square

 The main square time in Meknes.
 Thus, it is a popular meeting square and the centre of entertainment.
 It comes alive during the sunset.
 The storytellers, animal trainers and other street performers create an exotic atmosphere.
 Besides, the square is surrounded by shops, cafes and restaurants.
-Further, it is also famous for a huge gate, Bab Al-Mansour.
+Further, it is also famous for its huge gate, Bab Al-Mansour.

 Bou Inania Madrasa

 It is a mysterious prison under the ground without doors.
 This historical monument dates back to the 18th century.
 The Portuguese prisoner designed this prison in exchange for his freedom by Sultan Moulay Ismail.
 Therefore, the Sultan used this place to punish the opponents of his rule and the criminals.
 Locals believe that many people have entered it and never come back.
 But, there are only some rooms that are open to the public.
-Make it one of your tourist attractions in Meknes, too.
+So, make it one of your tourist attractions in Meknes, too.